DNS-OARC/dnsmeter/README.md

 # Usage

-"dnspecker -h" shows help
+"dnsmeter -h" shows help

 **-q HOST | -s NETWORK | -s pcap**

 Source IP, hostname or network from which the packets should be send.
 If you dont't want to spoof, use -q with a single IP address or hostname.
-Use -s followed by a network, if you want to spoof the source address. dnspecker will generated random IP addresses inside this network.
+Use -s followed by a network, if you want to spoof the source address. dnsmeter will generated random IP addresses inside this network.
 Example: -s 10.0.0.0/8

 If payload is a pcap file, you can use the source addresses and ports from the pcap file, if